clojure-emacs/cider/README.md

 $ make test
 ```

-(Note: tests may not run correctly inside Emacs' shell-mode buffers.
+(Note: tests may not run correctly inside Emacs' `shell-mode` buffers.
 Running
-in a terminal is recommended.)
+them in a terminal is recommended.)

 ## License